JonathanPitre/PSADT/README.md

 You can use the cmdlet **Show-HelpConsole** or the alias **Get-PSADTHelp** to launch the [PowerShell App Deployment Toolkit](https://github.com/PSAppDeployToolkit/PSAppDeployToolkit) help console.

 All variables from **AppDeployToolMain.ps1** are available for use once a cmdlet is executed.
-They should cover all your needs to detect the system environment you're running your installation script from.
-Run the **Get-Variable** to see the full list.
+It should cover most of your needs to detect the system environment you're running your installation script from.
+Run **Get-Variable** to see the full list.

 ### Examples